spoturno/bmsystem/README.md

 This module includes all the operations related to [date and time gnu]('https://www.gnu.org/software/libc/manual/html_node/Date-and-Time.html')
 ### hash
 This module includes all the operations related to hashing a string with the sha-256 algorithm.
 It will substitute the current hash function of userTable module.
 Also It'll work for any transaction algorithm in the future.
+### transaction
+This module represents all the transaction made by one user in the userTable.
+Each transaction is stored in a binary search tree of type Transaction which is included in the _rep_transaction who is pointed by Transactions.

 ## Prerequisites
 - [g++ compiler](https://gcc.gnu.org) or `gcc -xc++ -lstdc++ -shared-libgcc`